-A. Plan or take part in least two outreach events per month.
+A. Plan or take part in at least two outreach events per month.

-- a) Use targeted meetings, partnerships and other methods to foster meaningful participation by a broad range of participants; - b) Leverage partnerships with transportation agencies, local governments, and interested parties to broaden outreach across the region and reach transit riders, pedestrians, and cyclists; - Maintain an active speakers bureau to inform community groups about transportation planning and provide easily accessible information on how to request speakers via telephone, email or website signup (MetroPlanOrlando.org/community-outreach/request-a-speaker); - d) Develop ways to interact with the public at events and presentations, such as surveys and video comments; - e) Provide periodic presentations to board and committee members, working groups, and partners on outreach activities and feedback received from the public. - B. Publish and distribute easy-to-read and visually appealing materials that use plain language to inform the public about significant accomplishments, key issues, upcoming events, and participation opportunities relating to the work of MetroPlan Orlando and transportation planning.
+- a) Use targeted meetings, partnerships and other methods to foster meaningful participation by a broad range of participants. - b) Leverage partnerships with transportation agencies, local governments, and interested parties to broaden outreach across the region and reach transit riders, pedestrians, and cyclists. - c) Maintain an active speaker's bureau to inform community groups about transportation planning and provide easily accessible information on how to request speakers via telephone, email or website signup (MetroPlanOrlando.gov/RequestASpeaker). - d) Enhance in-person engagement tactics by deploying new techniques and strategies tailored specifically to the target audience. - e) Provide periodic presentations to board and committee members, working groups, and partners on outreach activities and feedback received from the public. - f) Expand traditional in-person engagement methods by doing things such as hosting educational and STEM-based activities and partnering with community-based organizations. - B. Publish and distribute easy-to-read and visually appealing materials that use plain language to inform the public about significant accomplishments, key issues, upcoming events, and participation opportunities relating to the work of MetroPlan Orlando and transportation planning.

-- a) Distribute printed products, such as annual reports, brochures, and project-specific reports that provide accessible information, summarize accomplishments, and outline key issues; - b) Develop digital products, such as the organization website, electronic newsletters, and videos that
+a) Distribute printed products, such as annual reports, brochures, and project-specific reports that provide accessible information, summarize accomplishments, and outline key issues.

-- maximize visualization and interaction to make outreach more effective; - c) Develop targeted media materials for print, broadcast and online outlets to help in reporting stories related to transportation planning by providing facts and context; - d) Provide information (text, photos, video) about outreach activities as fact sheets, reports, website posts, electronic newsletter articles, and social media posts. - C. Meet federal and state requirements for public involvement by having successful certifications annually from the Florida Department of Transportation and every four years from the U.S Department of Transportation.
+- b) Use and expand on digital outreach materials, such as the organization website, electronic newsletters, surveys and videos that maximize visualization and interaction to make outreach more effective. - c) Develop targeted media materials for print, broadcast and online outlets to help in reporting stories related to transportation planning by providing facts and context. - d) Provide information (text, photos, video) about outreach activities such as fact sheets, reports, website posts, electronic newsletter articles, and social media posts. - e) Use social media and digital platforms to educate the public and bring awareness to initiatives, feature programs and partnerships, highlight key project updates and achievements, promote public meetings and facilitate public input. - C. Meet federal and state requirements for public involvement by having successful certifications annually from the Florida Department of Transportation and every four years from the U.S Department of Transportation.